N. S. Manju

-Nanjangud Shivananju Manju (born 9 May 1987) is an Indian professional footballer who played as a defender for Bengaluru FC in the I-League.
+Nanjangud Shivananju Manju (born 9 May 1984) is an Indian professional footballer who played as a defender for Bengaluru FC in the I-League.
 He was capped 25 times for India.
 He is currently working as a Football Commentator in Star Sports 1 Kannada Channel for the Indian Super League.

 Career

 Early career

 In his early career, Manju played for Hindustan Aeronautics Limited S.C., Mahindra United, and Mohun Bagan A.C. all in the National Football League and I-League.
 Manju was nominated for the ‘Best Indian Player’ Award at the inaugural edition of the FPAI Awards Night in 2009.

 United Sikkim

 On 18 February 2011, it was announced that Manju had signed with United Sikkim F.C. of the I-League 2nd Division along with national team teammate Renedy Singh.
-The major decider in him going was the fact that the team was owned by his national teammate Baichung Bhutia.
+The major decider in him going was that the team was owned by his national teammate Baichung Bhutia.